 1. Choose the niche for your directory website

 Before you start adding any features, picking the theme or web host you will need to decide exactly what you will list on your directory website.

 There are a few things to consider here:

 What would you be interested in listing:

-Before you conduct any research you first need to decide exactly what it is you would be interested in selling.
+Before you conduct any research, you must decide exactly what you would be interested in selling.

 It’s one thing realizing that there is a market for a directory website that lists pets for sale but what if you are no animal fan and lack the basic knowledge in what people are willing to buy?

 Of course, you can spend time researching and becoming an expert but this will take time which your directory website might not have.